 Vietnam’s Legend of the Conical Hat

 Once upon a time, there was a huge torrential downpour of rain.
 There was so much rain that there was water everywhere.
 The rain lasted for weeks and weeks.
-The rain flooded all the houses, lands and disturbed what had once been the tranquil life of rural Vietnam.
+The rain flooded all the houses, and lands and disturbed what had once been the tranquil life of rural Vietnam.

 Brief History of Rice in Vietnam